rdc2697/Chatbot-Intent-Recognition-using-Google-Vertex-AI/README.md

 3. **Model Evaluation**: Evaluated the model using precision, recall, and F1 score.
 4. **Model Deployment**: Deployed the trained model on Google Vertex AI.

+## Model Training
+The model was trained using Google Vertex AI's AutoML for text classification.
+Key steps include:
+1. Importing the cleaned dataset.
+2. Training the model using Vertex AI.
+3. Evaluating the model's performance.

+## Deployment
+The trained model was deployed to an endpoint on Google Vertex AI, allowing it to serve online predictions.

+## Usage
+To use the deployed model, send a POST request with the input text to the endpoint.
+Example input and output:

+**Input:**

 ## Model Evaluation
 | Metric          | Value    |
 |-----------------|----------|